 - Legal Address

-- Citizenship (Required for tax purposes; foreign speakers visiting the U.S. must have a J-1, B-1, or WB visa to receive honoraria from the University if they are speaking on campus or remotely from a location in the U.S. Visas are not required if the guest is speaking remotely from a foreign location.)
+- Citizenship (Required for tax purposes; foreign speakers visiting the U.S. must have a J-1, B-1, or WB visa [OR request for a visa waiver (ESTA)] to receive honoraria from the University if they are speaking on campus or remotely from a location in the U.S. Visas are not required if the guest is speaking remotely from a foreign location.)

 - Preferred Payment Method (Mailed Check, Electronic/ACH Deposit, or Foreign Wire).
 Please note: